Goldman lifts PBF Energy Inc. [PBF] price estimate. Who else is bullish?

 Sponsored

+Any company presentation materials will be made available on the Investor Relations section of the PBF Energy website at www.pbfenergy.com.

+The stocks have a year to date performance of -74.85 percent and weekly performance of -1.25 percent.
+The stock has been moved at -34.14 percent over the last six months.
+The stock has performed 55.31 percent around the most recent 30 days and changed -6.96 percent over the most recent 3-months.

-Compared to the average trading volume of 5.99M shares, PBF reached a trading volume of 3645857 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.00M shares, PBF reached to a volume of 5258481 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Goldman have made an estimate for PBF Energy Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on November 02, 2020.
 While these analysts kept the previous recommendation, Wells Fargo raised their target price from $19 to $6.50.
 The new note on the price target was released on September 30, 2020, representing the official price target for PBF Energy Inc. stock.
 Previously, the target price had yet another drop from $14 to $5, while Credit Suisse kept a Underperform rating on PBF stock.
 On June 24, 2020, analysts decreased their price target for PBF shares from 12 to 10.

-PBF Energy Inc. [PBF] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.73.
-With this latest performance, PBF shares gained by 70.30% in over the last four-week period, additionally sinking by -24.95% over the last 6 months – not to mention a drop of -74.73% in the past year of trading.
+PBF Energy Inc. [PBF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.25.
+With this latest performance, PBF shares gained by 55.31% in over the last four-week period, additionally sinking by -34.14% over the last 6 months – not to mention a drop of -75.16% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PBF Energy Inc. [PBF] shares currently have an operating margin of +2.42 and a Gross Margin at +3.53.
 PBF Energy Inc.’s Net Margin is presently recorded at +1.30.